Antor1155/next-first/README.md

 ## Technical Abilities:
-* Server side rendering and Client side renderign to get the best of both world.
+* Server side rendering and Client side rendering to get the best of both world.
-* Responsive to differnt Screen ratio, web view and mobile view.
+* Responsive to different Screen ratio, web view and mobile view.
 * Create account using google authentication.
 * See others Prompt with tag list.
 * Click on Prompt user to see all promt from that user